 To bench test your camera, attach the camera network connector to your recorder and test whether or not the camera is functioning correctly.
-Once the camera is connected to the recorder, test all functions to ensure proper operation.
+Once the camera is connected to the recorder, test all functions (especially Auto Focus, Zoom, IR Night Vision) to ensure proper operation.